latifkabir/n3He_Soft/README.md

 * DAQFirmware [(download)][7] --- This directory contain DAQ Firmware related Software update.
 * DemoScripts [(download)][8] --- Contains demo analysis or other demo scripts necessary for DAQ performance demonstration & testing.
 * ReadRS232 [(download)][9] -- GUI for monitoring magnetic field and Temperature on a ncurses window through RS232.
+* Watchdog  -- Program for 24/7 DAQ status and other critical parameters watchdog.

 Please read below to know what's inside each category.
 The above/following download links will download the last release for each category.
 For the most recent changes or to participate in the development you might want to download/clone the entire project from the right.